Applications are now open for the 2017 Aurealis Awards judging panels.

 All judges must be willing and able to read electronic entries in either mobi or epub format, which we accept in all categories.
 Graphic Novel entries may also be submitted in PDF.
 Print is still sometimes sent by entrants but we no longer require it.

 Panel sizes may vary among categories – and from year to year – depending on the perceived workload required and the availability of judges for a particular category.
 However, each panel will consist of at least three judges, one of which will be the panel convenor.

-Being an Aurealis Awards judge involves reading entries in one field (which may comprise more than one category), which may consist of several dozen novels and/or more than a hundred short stories in the process of evaluating the year’s entries.
+Being an Aurealis Awards judge involves reading entries for one panel (which may comprise more than one category).
+This may consist of several dozen novels and/or more than a hundred short stories / novellas in the process of evaluating the year’s entries.
 The reading load can become quite heavy at the end of the judging period although we endeavour to obtain works as soon as they are published.
 Judges may keep their reading copies of entries.
 Convenors of each panel are also required to participate in the judging of the Convenors’ Award for Excellence, which involves additional consumption of material.

 - Science Fiction Novel

 - Science Fiction Short Story / Novella (two categories judged by one panel)